 Unfortunately, honey oak kitchen cabinets, trim, casings, doors and even floors are not the modern look that most homeowners want these days.

-Whether you have budget constraints or simply no interest in tackling cabinets or an entire house of trim right at this moment in time, your honey oak nightmare can be worked with!
+Whether you have budget constraints or simply no interest in tackling cabinets or an entire house of trim right at this moment in time, your honey or golden oak nightmare can be worked with!

 Interior wall paint can do wonders to transform any space, and rooms filled with wood are no different.